wesam-abutuaimeh/todolist-app/README.md

 Issues That Will Be Updated Soon ...
 <br>

+- [ ] Not Add Same Task More Than One
 - [ ] Order Task
 - [ ] Add Subtasks
 - [ ] Sharing Task With Friends Via Email